minprocess/12-Employee-Tracker/README.md

     Remove Department
         Choose department to be removed from list
     Exit

+Caution!
+If Remove Department command is chosen then the employees in that department will be deleted from the table!
+Similarly removing a role will delete employees having that role from the database.

 ## Testing and Refactoring
 Testing is needed for the following circumstances